Apollo 18 (album): Style and composition

 The music found on Apollo 18 is slightly darker in tone and mood than the songs found on Flood.
 When it came to writing songs for the album, Linnell and Flansburgh used "old standbys", such as producing harmonies through improvisation and generating melodies by sampling sounds in varying cycles.
 However, according to the album's press release, Flansburgh and Linnell both sought to expand their horizons and incorporate new sounds and "extreme song arrangements".

 The album's opening track, "Dig My Grave", has been described by Parry Gettelman of the Orlando Sentinel as "an angry, fuzzed-out rocker".
 The vocals for the track were recorded through a guitar fuzz box in order to distort them.
 "I Palindrome I" originated as a demo written by John Flansburgh for the band's "Dial-A-Song" service.
 John Linnell later adapted the lyric after attending a reading by the American poet Hal Sirowitz.
-Additionally, the song's opening line ("Someday mother will die and I'll get the money") is a reference to Sirowitz's portrayal of mother-child relationships.

 "She's Actual Size" was written by Flansburgh after he contemplated the imagery of someone viewing a departing person in a mirror; he felt that the symbolism was a "really succinct way of talking about leaving somebody behind".
 The band later expressed disappointment with the "definitive" version featured on this album, largely because the song continued to develop as the band played it live.
 Flansburgh called the album version "timid" and noted that "later performance versions of [the song] have so much more spirit than the recorded version"; a version would later appear on the band's live album Severe Tire Damage.
 Although Linnell and Flansburgh usually write songs individually, "My Evil Twin" was an example of the two collaborating.
 Linnell wrote the musical structure of the song, rendering it as a MIDI file, and Flansburgh then wrote the melody and the lyrics.
 "Mammal" discusses various members of the titular vertebrate class, and, according to Linnell, poetically explores the fact that "all mammals have hair at some stage in their development".
 In an interview with Wired magazine, Linnell revealed that most of the scientific information in the song was gathered from an encyclopedia.